MiebiB/Jane-s-portfolio/README.md

 ---

 ## ✅ Conclusion
+Business Impact:
+- Enables proactive content planning based on real-time travel patterns
+- Aligns product releases with seasonal spikes in tourism
+- Increases the potential for sales growth by offering guides just before travel surges
+- Helps allocate marketing efforts efficiently by focusing on top-performing cities and seasons

 The analysis and dashboard provide a **strategic advantage** by revealing when and where travel interest peaks.
 This enables the business to **plan and release**